highbyte/dotnet-6502/docs/systems/c64/libraries.md

 line number but the chip's own display state: a bad line starts a row (the row counter resets and the row is fetched), the eighth line of a row advances the row pointer by 40 and drops the chip into idle state until the next bad line, and in idle state the display area shows the byte at `$3FFF` (`$39FF` with ECM) in black over the background colour.
-The vertical border flip-flop is set when the raster reaches the bottom compare line (251, or 247 with RSEL clear) and reset at the top one (51 or 55) only if DEN is set; while it is set the whole line, sprites included, is border colour.
-That is what makes vertical fine scrolling, a switched-off screen, a border opened by toggling RSEL around line 251 and row stretching by avoiding bad lines come out as on hardware.
+The vertical border compares are checked in every cycle with the registers as they are then: the top compare (line 51, or 55 with RSEL clear) with DEN set clears the vertical border flip-flop at once, and the bottom compare (251 or 247) arms a latch that the flip-flop takes over as the raster enters a line and at the display window's left edge; while the flip-flop is set the whole line, sprites included, is border colour.
-A `$D011` write early enough in a line (before the border check at cycle 16 and the bad line check at cycle 14) still counts for that line.
+That is what makes vertical fine scrolling, a switched-off screen, a border opened by toggling RSEL around line 251 and row stretching by avoiding bad lines come out as on hardware, and it is why RSEL cleared for a few cycles in line 247 closes the border at that line's left edge or, if later in the line, from the next line.
+A `$D011` write is seen from the cycle after it, so one early enough in a line (before the left edge check in cycle 16 and the bad line check at cycle 14) still counts for that line, and one in a line's last cycle counts for the next.

 The side borders come from the chip's main border flip-flop, followed pixel by pixel: it is set when the X coordinate reaches the right compare value (344 with 40 columns, 335 with 38) and reset at the left one (24 or 31) on a line the vertical flip-flop leaves open, and a pixel is border colour while it is set.
-The 40 and 38 column layouts are what those rules give on an ordinary line; a program that selects 38 columns in the one cycle between the two right compares misses both, and the display then runs to the frame's edges on that line and the left border of the next, with sprites visible there.
+Each compare is evaluated in the cycle after the one its X coordinate falls in, with the registers as written before that cycle: the 38 column right compare in cycle 56 (counting from 1) and the 40 column one in 57.
+The 40 and 38 column layouts are what those rules give on an ordinary line; a program that selects 38 columns with a write in cycle 56 misses both compares, and the display then runs to the frame's edges on that line and the left border of the next, with sprites visible there.
 The column select bit follows the register write journal at the cycle boundary after the write; XSCROLL and the mode bits are still sampled once per line.
 An opened border shows the sequencer's idle output, the byte at `$3FFF` in black over the background colour.
 Sprite X positions wrap at 512 as on the chip, so a sprite at X 496 sits in the left